laishulu/macism/README.md

 When `macism` simulates the triggering of the shortcut key, it need a tiny period time to take effect.
-The delay is totally acceptable for users, but you can't retrive the new input resource immediately in a programmatically way without a delay.
+The delay is totally acceptable for users, but you can't retrive the new input resource immediately in a programmatical way without a delay.